When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Dealing with pesky pigeons that won’t leave your roof?
 Time for some DIY pest control.

-Learn how to get rid of pigeons on the roof with my simple methods.
+Here is how to get rid of pigeons on the roof effectively and safely.

 Key Takeaways